Trapper Keeper (South Park): Plot

 While waiting for the school bus, Kyle shows his friends his new Dawson's Creek Trapper Keeper.
 He is joined by Cartman who reveals he has a special, advanced Dawson's Creek Trapper Keeper Ultra Keeper Futura S 2000, which has incredibly advanced computerized features including a television, a music player with voice recognition, OnStar and the ability to automatically hybridize itself to any electronic peripheral device.
 Kyle accuses Cartman of having purchased it to make him envious.
 On the bus, a mysterious white man calling himself "Bill Cosby" asks about Cartman's Trapper Keeper, which the man then attempts to steal.
 He succeeds by buying Cartman's trust, despite Cartman saying "I'm not supposed to have male friends over 30; I kinda got screwed over on that once."
 When "Bill Cosby" is caught by Officer Barbrady and Cartman, he explains his actions: the Trapper Keeper binder is destined to gain sentience and hybridize into a supercomputer to conquer the world in the future, and wipe out all traces of humanity.
 Cosby himself is a cyborg from the future named BSM-471, sent back in time to destroy the binder before it could rise to power; Cosby manages to destroy it, but Cartman buys another one and refuses to allow it to be destroyed.

-Meanwhile, Mr. Garrison has been demoted to teaching kindergarten, and his students holds an election for class president.
+Meanwhile, Mr. Garrison is back working at South Park Elementary, but has been demoted to teaching kindergarten, and his students holds an election for class president.
 Kyle's brother Ike has been admitted to kindergarten two years early because of his supposed intelligence (despite not being able to speak properly).
 Ike is chosen by Mr. Garrison to run against a boy named Filmore, resulting in a tie that is broken by the vote of a little girl named Flora.
 Flora is indecisive at first but eventually chooses Ike; Filmore's supporters demand recounts and then call in Rosie O'Donnell, his aunt, who protests the results.
+After Garrison angrily snaps at O'Donnell for her lack of consideration for those who voted for Ike, as well as venting his own political frustrations, an outraged O'Donnell leaves but vows to send "more lawyers, statesmen and press then you have ever seen" in her stead.
 After teams of lawyers get involved, filing masses of paperwork and holding protracted meetings, Filmore concedes the election because, according to him, "this game is stupid."
 With the dispute settled, the class decides to fingerpaint, much to Garrison's delight.